 Step 1: Talk to Users of Your Product

 Talking to your customers is one of the best ways to get an insight into your product’s actual aha moment.

-The best way to do it is to send them an email, thanking them for being such a great customer and liking your product, and asking for their help.
+The best way to do it is to send them an email, thanking them for being a such great customer and liking your product, and asking for their help.